-Don Smith has more than 20 years of property and funds management experience with listed and unlisted companies.
-Prior to taking on his executive and board roles at HPI, Don was a member of the management team at OSK Property and previous to that held a range of roles at Vicinity Centres and Colonial First State.
+Don Smith had more than 20 years of property and funds management experience with listed and unlisted companies.
+Prior to taking on his executive and Board roles at HPI, Don was a member of the management team at OSK Property and previous to that held a range of roles at Vicinity Centres and Colonial First State.

-Don is also a Board Member and Chairman of Melbourne Athenaeum Incorporated, a not-for-profit cultural institution.
+Don was a Board Member and Chairman of Melbourne Athenaeum Incorporated, a not-for-profit cultural institution.

-Don holds a Bachelor of Applied Science - Planning and a Graduate Diploma - Banking and Finance.
+Don held a Bachelor of Applied Science - Planning and a Graduate Diploma - Banking and Finance.